 Smoke and Mirrors (1 St. Andrew's Road, Singapore)

-Perched on the Old Supreme Court Building, Smoke & Mirror is a stylish Singapore rooftop bar that aims to give you great cocktails, unusual flavor combinations and culinary magic.
+Perched on the Old Supreme Court Building, Smoke & Mirror is a stylish rooftop bar in Singapore that aims to bring you great cocktails, unusual flavor combinations and culinary magic.
 The view from the terrace is magical.

 Bar Stories (55-57A Haji Ln, Singapore)